Easy Steps To Grow Garlic In A Container

 One of the earliest known horticultural crops is garlic.
 Garlic was mentioned in the Old World by Egyptian and Indian cultures 5000 years ago, and there is unmistakable historical proof that the Babylonians used it 4500 years ago and the Chinese 2000 years ago.
 According to specific literature, Garlic may have grown in China as far as 4,000 years ago.

-Today, only in Central Asia (mainly in Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan) can garlic grow wild.
+Today, garlic grows wild only in Central Asia (mainly in Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan).
 Wild garlic probably grew over a considerably more comprehensive range in the past.
 Wild garlic may have been everywhere, from China to India to Egypt to Ukraine.

-Since this is the geographical area where the crop originated, and the only spot where it thrived in the wild, this area where garlic has grown in the wild is known as its “center of origin.”
-Although “wild garlic” is occasionally mentioned in other parts of the world, this is the only area where actual garlic regularly grows in the wild without the aid of human propagation.
+Since this is the geographical area where the crop originated and the only spot where it thrived in the wild, this area where garlic has grown in the wild is known as its “center of origin.”
+Although “wild garlic” is occasionally mentioned in other parts of the world, this is the only area where garlic regularly grows in the wild without human propagation.

 Other plants that are locally referred to as “wild garlic” are always other species of the garlic genus (Allium), not actual garlic (Allium sativum).
 For instance, Allium vineale, a wild variety of the garlic family known as “wild garlic,” grows across North America.

 Since the most extensive genetic variation can be anticipated here, the “center of origin” for a plant or animal species is sometimes referred to as its “center of diversity.”
 For this reason, those looking for novel genetic variations in garlic have gathered wild garlic in Central Asia.